robjm16/sample_projects_and_articles/retrieval_based_chatbot_MASTER1.md

 pinecone.create_index(name="docembeddings", dimension=1536, metric="cosine", shards=1)
 ~~~

 Next, I associated the connection with the variable **'pinecone_client'**.
-This variable now serves as my primary point of interaction with the Pinecone index.
+This variable will now serve as my primary point of interaction with the Pinecone index.

 ~~~python
 # Connect to Pinecone service